You can configure an activity in Target to use Adobe Analytics as the reporting source (A4T).

-- Select a report suite.You can choose any report suite that is available to you in Adobe Analytics.
+- Select a report suite.You can choose any report suite that is available to you in Analytics.
 The report suite defines where the collected data will be available.
 Virtual report suites are not included in the report suite list.You might encounter two possible errors while selecting the report suite:

-You might need to check your Analytics company.
-If your Experience Cloud account is tied to more than one Analytics company, log out of Target, and log in to Analytics under the right company.
+- You get an error that no report suites are available, but your account is properly set up.You might need to check your Analytics company.
+If your Adobe Experience Cloud account is tied to more than one Analytics company, log out of Target, and log in to Analytics under the right company.
 Then return to Target, and the report suites will load.

-Only report suites that are provisioned to connect to Adobe Target will be available for selection.
-If you don't see the report suite(s) you expect, first try logging out and logging back in to the Adobe Experience Cloud to try again.If the report suite(s) is still missing from the list, please contact Customer Care .
+- You don't see the report suite that you expect.Only report suites that are provisioned to connect to Target will be available for selection.
+If you don't see the report suite(s) you expect, first try logging out and logging back in to the Adobe Experience Cloud to try again.

 - Specify your tracking server.

-- Define the experience..
+- Define the experience.

-- Specify the activity goal.You are required to select a success metric to use as a goal for each test.
+- Specify the activity goal.You are required to select a success metric to use as a goal for each activity.
 Your activity goal is the conversion activity that signals a successful activity.
 It is best practice never to run a test without having a goal to improve in some specific way.
 You can choose any Analytics metric available in the Analytics metric selector.You can send a custom Target-based metric to Analytics rather than relying only on Analytics data.
 For example, you can monitor clicking on a page, which is usually not tracked by Analytics.
 This custom metric is sent to Analytics automatically from the Target server, and appears as the "Target Conversion" metric in the metrics selector in Analytics.
 The Target Conversion metric is empty if you choose to use Analytics metrics.Setting a goal doesn't mean you can't use another metric when evaluating test results.
 The goal is, however, a reminder of the one thing you want to improve with the activity.The visitor remains in the activity after they reach the goal.
 The visitor continues to see activity content but is not counted as a new activity entry.When setting up an activity after setting up Analytics as your reporting source, there is no option to set up audiences for reporting.
 Analytics segments are available in the Target Activities report.